kapusta/pzgps/README.md

 This will handle the starting and stopping of `gpsd` for us and provide the data as JSON.

-Have a look at the example.js file in this repo and try `node example.js` in your terminal.
-If everything is set up correctly, you should see a bunch of TPV events streaming by.
+Have a look at the index.js file in this repo and try `node index.js` in your terminal.
+If everything is set up correctly, you should see some basic info, then a bunch of TPV events streaming by.
 Now you have something you can write an application around.